Venezuela says to cut 95,000 bpd crude output in OPEC deal

 "I aspire to at least 10 years of stability with realistic, fair prices of oil, and I am going to achieve it."

-Oil prices jumped 1.7 percent on Tuesday, continuing a year-end rally with support from expectations of tighter supply once the first output cut deal between OPEC and non-OPEC producers in 15 years takes effect on Sunday.
+Oil edged further above $55 a barrel on Tuesday, drawing support from expectations of tighter supply once the first output cut deal between OPEC and non-OPEC producers in 15 years takes effect from Sunday.
+(Writing by Andrew Cawthorne; Editing by Chizu Nomiyama)